 - Top cake with additional strawberries if desired.

-Make sure strawberries are drained well each time they are used.
-Use a paper towel to squeeze out excess moisture.
+- Make sure strawberries are drained well each time they are used.
+Use a paper towel or cheesecloth to squeeze out all the excess moisture.
+If you want to avoid this step, use freeze-dried (ad) strawberries instead.
+They work better in my opinion.

-If you can’t find self-rising flour, add 1 tsp. baking powder, 1 tsp. baking soda and 1/2 tsp. salt to all-purpose flour.
+- If you can't find self-rising flour, add 3 teaspoons of baking powder and ½ teaspoon salt to 2 cups of all-purpose flour.